chloeloveland/obsidian-backup/Computer Science/1031 Fundamentals/Proof.md

 ## Counter example
 - It can be shown that a [[theorem]] does not hold by using a **counter example**
 - for a theorem to be true, when its assumptions are true its conclusion must **always** be true
-- if we can give an example where conclusion is **not** true, then the theorem is false
+- if we can give an example where conclusion is **not** true, then the theorem is false.